MLH-Fellowship/0.5.2-wheres-my-food/README.md

 ## Problem Statment

 Are you unsure of how many food delivery orders you have racked up?
 Do you want to see where and what you have ordered?
 Where's my food is a web development application and CLI that keeps track of your past food delivery orders by displaying the order information of each delivery.
-Feel free to check you food delivery orders via web application, CLI, or both!
+Feel free to check you food delivery orders via the web application, CLI, or both!

 ## Open Source Projects Used
 [FastAPI](https://fastapi.tiangolo.com) was used as the web framework in this project.
 [Click](https://palletsprojects.com/p/click/) was used as the command line interface creation kit.